sisiame/SimpleTodo/README.md

 The following **research-based improvements** are implemented:

-* [x] User can use SharedPreferences to save previously added list items
+* [x] User can save added list items to a file
+* [x] User can load files with to retrieve previously saved lists

 The following **additional** features are implemented: